Noeska/illegiblesemantics/projects/proj-2.md

 ![Pagan Black Metal](..\assets\img\projects\proj-2\pagan.jpg)

 ## Folk Metal
 Closely related to the above is Folk Metal.
-Where they differ is that Pagan Black Metal still kinda has the cool factor of Black Metal, Folk Metal has little to no coolness at all, and this shows in the logos.
-They often take their inspiration from Black Metal aesthetics, with logos made of **lowercase blackletters** or some **Celtic type**, with only **some degree of symmetry** on both opposite ends of the logo if at all, and even then usually through silly **decorative curls** rather than through cool letter design.
+Where they differ is that while Pagan Black Metal still kinda has the cool factor of Black Metal, Folk Metal has little to no coolness at all, and this shows in the logos.
+They often take their inspiration from Black Metal aesthetics, with logos made of **lowercase blackletters** or some **Celtic type**, with only **some degree of symmetry** on both opposite ends of the logo, if at all, and even then usually through silly **decorative curls** rather than through cool letter design.
 ![Folk Metal](..\assets\img\projects\proj-2\folk.jpg)

 # Crossover